ldtalent/anupt-flightscraper/MMT_Scraper/README.md

 - 1. Python 3 to run the code.
 - 2. Google chrome and chrome driver version must match.
 Please check your google chrome browser version and download the chrome driver accordingly.
 - 3. You can download the correction version of chrome driver from the link - http://chromedriver.chromium.org/downloads.
-- 4. To download Selenium, use the command - **pip3 install selenium** to download selenium
+- 4. To download Selenium, use the command - **pip3 install selenium**
+- 5. To download BeautfulSoup, use the command - **pip3 install  bs4**